AlbertLeon/CIS-2D-Finals/README.md

 # CIS-2D-Finals
-This is will have examples for my finals
+This is will have files and outlines in README.md.